July 24-27, 2018

 Fort Collins, CO to Littleton, CO

-Orientation: in Fort Collins -July 24 in the evening.
+Orientation (July 23) – Fort Collins in the evening.

 Colorado is known as a world-class cycling destination.
 From the flat lands to the mountains, Colorado offers riding for people of all abilities.
 The Colorado Route of The National EMS Memorial Bike Ride offers the breath-taking scenery of the rugged Rockies while climbing Loveland Pass from Frisco to Idaho Springs and traverses the Front Range with classic cycling from Fort Collins to Littleton.
 You will get to enjoy views of multiple 14ers, Colorado’s highest peaks, while cycling your way through the heart of the Rockies.
 With classic hill climbs, scenic backcountry roads, and cultural landmarks the Colorado ride will offer a unique experience for everyone.
 These locations include Horsetooth Reservoir, Carter Lake, Loveland Pass, and a tour of the world-famous Red Rocks Park and Amphitheatre to name a few!

 The 2017 Route will feature recently enhanced route options and more robust SAG support.
 Colorado is home to many professional cyclists, elite level athletes, and the U.S. Olympic Complex because its elevations and topography make it a renowned proving ground.
 We encourage anyone to come and test their mettle while experiencing some of the finest cycling available.